April is National Poetry Month and WAI and the Poet Laureate are proud to promote Pizza and Poetry.

-In spring of 2021, the Rock Hill Poet Laureate is hosting Rock Hill’s inaugural “One Word Poetry Festival” in Rock Hill.
+In June of 2021, the Rock Hill Poet Laureate is hosting Rock Hill’s inaugural “One Word Poetry Festival” in Rock Hill.
 WAI is proud to be a sponsor of this monumental occasion as it will expand the city's mission of enhancing and elevating the power of poetry, written, and spoken word, verbal expression, and communication.

 Shepard Fairey will be installing a mural in downtown Rock Hill.
 The mural will be located at 153 E. White Street.